 Deciding where to study on Student Exchange as a current UWA student

 This is an important decision and must be considered carefully and planned well in advance.
-We encourage students to start planning at least nine months ahead.
+We encourage you to start planning at least nine months before you plan on a semester or year of exchange.
+You are able to go on exchange from the first semester of your second year.
 The Australian government encourages and supports student exchange and study abroad, and provides a great deal of useful information on their study overseas website.

 The University of Western Australia has developed extensive partnerships with a wide range of overseas institutions.
 We have over 180 agreements with universities in 24 countries.

-You can search the Global Studio Exchange Partner list for more information.
-When investigating overseas universities look out for any restrictions to studying at these overseas institutions which are noted in the information on each university.
-Note that inclusion on these lists does not provide automatic approval of a course of study at a partner institution.
+You can search the Global Studio list of Exchange Partners for more information about available universities.
+When investigating overseas universities look out for any restrictions applicable to UWA exchange students at these overseas institutions, restrictions are noted in the brochure for each university.
+Note that inclusion of courses on these lists does not provide automatic approval of a course of study at a partner institution.
 Where exchange spaces for UWA students are limited, spaces will be allocated competitively based on Weighted Average Mark (WAM).

-Approval to study particular units at any institution is always at the discretion of your faculty/school course advisors and the host university.
+Approval to study particular units at any institution is always at the discretion of your allocated course advisors and the host university.

 To help you with this process you are advised to: